OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 ![Install the Mail and Events sample data pack](images/content-packs-04.png)

-### How do I install the Mail and Events sample data packs?
+### How do I install the Mail and Events sample data pack?

 After you've installed the Users sample data pack, you can install mail and events.